Prashanth0205/Wiki-Vote-Network-Analysis-Data-Mining-and-Node-Classification-with-ML-and-GCN-models/README.md

-# Wiki Vote Network Analysis Data Mining and Node Classification with ML and GCN models
+# Wiki Vote Network Analysis: Data Mining and Node Classification with ML and GCN models

 This project conducts an in-depth analysis of the Wiki Vote network dataset, first employing data mining techniques to extract key information and identify community structures.
 Subsequently, machine learning algorithms and a Graph Convolutional Network (GCN) model are applied for node classification tasks, aiming to gain insights into network topology and effective classification methods.